L'Auberge rouge: History

-In October 1831, a local horse-dealer, Antoine (Jean-Antoine) Enjolras (or Anjolras), went missing; a justice de paix (local magistrate), Étienne Filiat-Duclaux, determined that Enjolas had visited the inn on October 12, 1831, whilst looking for a lost heifer and had not been seen since.
-On October 25, the magistrate arrived at the Martins' to investigate the disappearance of Enjolas, whose body was found next day on the banks of the Allier a few kilometres from the inn, his skull smashed and his knee crushed.
-Pierre Martin and his nephew André Martin were arrested on November 1, 1831.
-The Martins' servant, Jean Rochette (nicknamed "Fetiche") - incorrectly described in romantic literature as a South American mulatto, but actually a (well-tanned) native of the Ardèche) - was arrested the next day.
+In October 1831, a local horse-dealer, Antoine (Jean-Antoine) Enjolras (or Anjolras), went missing; a justice de paix (local magistrate), Étienne Filiat-Duclaux, determined that Enjolras had visited the inn on 12 October 1831, whilst looking for a lost heifer and had not been seen since.
+On 25 October, the magistrate arrived at the Martins' to investigate the disappearance of Enjolras, whose body was found the next day on the banks of the Allier a few kilometres from the inn, his skull smashed and his knee crushed.
+Pierre Martin and his nephew André Martin were arrested on 1 November 1831.
+The Martins' servant, Jean Rochette (nicknamed "Fetiche") – incorrectly described in romantic literature as a South American mulatto, but actually a (well-tanned) native of the Ardèche – was arrested the next day.
 Marie Martin was not arrested until later because the authorities did not believe at first that a woman could be a murderer.